A longitudinal Bayesian framework for estimating causal dose-response relationships: Simulations

 \subsection{Example 1}

-In this example, we conduct a simulation study on a sample size of 100 individuals, each with 10 time points and a total of 1000 observations.
-We generate the data via the following relationships:
+In this example, we conduct a simulation study on a sample size of 100 study units, each with 10 time points and a total of 1000 observations.
+We generate the data via following relationships: